TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DevelopersGuide/ServiceApi/Index.rst

    Description
          This method is used to retrieve the value of a service option, as defined in the :code:`$TYPO3\_CONF\_VARS['SVCONF']` array.
-It will take into account possible default values as described in the “Service configuration” chapter above.
+It will take into account possible default values as described in the "Service configuration" chapter above.

 .. ###### END~OF~TABLE ######

 The :code:`getServiceOption()` method requires more explanations.
-Imagine your service has an option called “ignoreBozo”.
+Imagine your service has an option called "ignoreBozo".
 To retrieve it in a proper way, you should not access :code:`$TYPO3\_CONF\_VARS['SVCONF']` directly, but use :code:`getServiceOption()` instead.
 In its simplest form, it will look